 - Stealth Camping: Stealth means to be cautious, unobtrusive, and to have a secretive way of moving or proceeding intended to avoid detection.
 With this said, when doing stealth camping, you are trying to blend in with your surroundings.
 People that stealth camp usually set up camp in parking lots, neighborhoods, etc., and try to blend in for their own protection and to respect locals.

-- Dry Camping: This term is used when you get a free campsite without any water or electrical hook ups.
+- Dry Camping: This term is used when you get a free campground without any water or electrical hook ups.

 - Backcountry Camping: This is a term occasionally used for free camping but usually is used more when you are wilderness backpacking.
 This is when you pack all of your gear, clothing, etc into a backpack and carry it out on foot deep into the wilderness to camp out there instead.
 People pack light for this style of camping so they can have more space for the equipment and the bare essentials needed.